 Traditionally, social media audits can be a huge headache.
 And when I say huge, I mean ice-pick-migraine-level pain.
 You’d have to dig into each social media platform individually, download the metrics, and then try to assemble all the data into one report even manually.

 Social media reporting software like Agorapulse (which I use for all of my clients) makes the process so much simpler and a little more accurate.
 It’s not prone to human errors, and it will literally save you hours of time for every social media audit in addition to speeding up your metrics evaluations and analytics throughout the year.
+The other obvious benefit is being able to create, schedule, queue and directly publish your content across each platform, even Instagram.
 (Seriously- they even send you emails telling you the best times to post and what type of content is most likely to perform best.)

 Set up your Agorapulse before you get started, and give it a bit of time to pull data from your different social media profiles.
 Once you do, you can begin the actual social media audit.

 The first step of the actual audit itself will be to pull up reports that detail your performance on every social media channel you’re using.
 Agorapulse makes this easy, providing us with performance metrics overall, and on specific content.